 What to Do Next

-Depending on your organization’s policies, you should report the email to your IT department as phishing.
+Depending on your organization’s policies, you should report the email to your IT department or your outsourced technical support team as phishing.
 They will investigate the matter further and get to the bottom of the issue.
 In the best-case scenario, you prevent a phishing attack and inform your IT team of tactics cybercriminals are using to target your organization.
 In the worst-case scenario, the email may not turn out to be phishing, but you’re better off safe than sorry.

 If your organization doesn’t have any phishing policies in place, it should.
 If you receive a phishing email, this means cybercriminals are targeting your organization, and you need to have concrete strategies in place to guard against these threats.
 In the meantime, you can mark the email as spam to filter out future emails.